Associated Engineering (B.C.) Ltd

 Burrard Bridge, overlooking the popular Granville Island, has been given a new lease of life following structural remedial works.
 The structural engineers have restored a significant piece of Vancouver’s infrastructure, incorporating many of the original 1920s features, as well as honouring its cultural heritage as a recession “make-work” bridge during The Great Depression.

-It is apparent that the structural engineers have worked hard to ensure a subtle and sensitive intervention to this Art Deco Bridge.
+It is apparent that the structural engineers have worked hard to ensure a subtle and sensitive intervention to this Art Deco bridge.
 The engineers coordinated their approach with the other disciplines and local authorities, as well as consulted with local stakeholders and the public to ensure the best possible value from the works.
-These include the widening of the bridge deck at one end by six metres, the integration of new bicycle lanes, and the use of fibre-reinforced polymer straps strengthening the piers; all blended into the overall aesthetic to minimise the impact on the bridge’s elevation and preserving its cultural value.
+These include the widening of the bridge deck at one end by 6m, the integration of new bicycle lanes, and the use of fibre-reinforced polymer straps strengthening the piers; all blended into the overall aesthetic to minimise the impact on the bridge’s elevation and preserving its cultural value.

 The judges were impressed by the discrete structural intervention, addressing this bridge’s deteriorating condition as well as ensuring modern-day loading requirements.